ottery-app/oui/README.md

 ```
 <a href="https://github.com/ottery-app/oui/blob/main/images/Image.js">See source code for more details</a>

-# inputs
+# Inputs

 <h3>Info</h3>
  The inputs are unique in the fact that they all filter through one tag "<Input/>"
- Input fields are already messy so adding on a bunch of different types of ways to
- get input from the user only made it even messier.
-As a result we wanted to make all
- forms of input easy to use and similar in their aplication.
+Input fields are already messy, so adding multiples ways to get input from the user only made it messier.
+As a result, we wanted to make all forms of input easy to use and similar in their application.

- Additionally I belive that all all user input should be carfully validated to help both the user and application.
- In order to do that an input prop called regex is used.
-When this field is passed in the input field will change
- colors to success and error based on if the users input is valid according to the regex prop passed in.
+Additionally, I believe that all user input should be carefully validated to help both the user and application.
+In order to do so, an input prop called regex is used.
+When this field is passed in, the input field will change colors to success and error based on if the users input is valid according to the regex prop passed in.

 There are a few different types of inputs:
    - Text inuts
    - Date inputs
    - Menu inputs

- These three inputs can be used interchangably.
+These three inputs can be used interchangeably.
 However. there are a few differences between them that you need to be aware of.

  <a href="https://github.com/ottery-app/oui/blob/main/input/Input.js">view the parent class source code for more details</a>